moby/moby/docs/sources/reference/commandline/cli.md

 maintainable way.

-By default, the container being committed and its processes will be paused during the process of committing the image.
+By default, the container being committed and its processes will be paused while the image is committed.
 This reduces the likelihood of encountering data corruption during the process of creating the commit.
 If this behavior is undesired, set the 'p' option to false.